 The statues are of Christ, St Nicholas and The Virgin Mary, each weigh approximately 1/2 tonne and are carved taking full account of English medieval carving traditions- differing from Skeapings usual style.
 The timber for the statues was shipped from Nigeria to his studio at the Royal College of Art.

 When we arrived to collect the statues we found that they were being stored in a dilapidated barn which had been planned for demolition a few years earlier.
-The statues were looking a little worse for wear having suffered significant exposure and significant temperature fluctuations.
-Significant cracks had formed, with some parts of the statues beginning to fall off the main body and a significant quantity of surface dust/debris.
+The statues were looking a little worse for wear having suffered significant exposure and temperature fluctuations.
+Large cracks had formed, with some parts of the statues beginning to fall off the main body and a substantial quantity of surface dust/debris had built up.

 We carefully removed them from the barn where they had been stored for 38 years and transported them back to our workshop where the damage was reviewed and appropriate repairs decided upon.